 As the name states, ash trees are their primary host plant.
 There’s been some research and observations over the last year or two that indicate that another few species might be affected, but ash trees are the concern at this point.

-Technically, there is no physical evidence of the EAB in Mecklenburg County yet, but it will be over the next few years.
-It spreads both through natural means and with some help from man (transporting fire logs and lumber is now illegal due to the quick spread of EAB this way).
-The pest has been found in a couple of counties in north central North Carolina and it’s established in Tennessee so it’s only a matter of time.
-Denver, NC has had devastating effects from the EAB which is only 30 miles out of the Queen City.
-This means there is a very good chance the EAB is already among us.
+It has not been officially confirmed by the state, but yes.
+It spreads through natural means and with some help from man (transporting fire logs and lumber is now illegal due to the quick spread of EAB this way).
+The pest has been found in a couple of counties in north central North Carolina and it’s established in

 What can be done?

 We have the benefit of 10 years of trial and error trying to control this pest in other parts of the country.
 We have a good handle on how to help trees withstand the EAB storm when it comes.
 Treating your trees with an insecticide PREVENTATIVELY is the best way to protect them.
 There are several different ways we can look to apply the needed product depending on the location of the tree, time of year, and a few other factors.

 It’s not a matter of if, it’s a matter of when.
 It takes only 2 years for the beetles to kill a tree.
 By the time it’s noticed, it’s too late.
 You have two options: either treat your Ash for protection or plan on paying to have it removed.
 Removal must be done by using aerial lifts because the tree becomes too dangerous to climb.
 We highly suggest using the preventative treatments so we can avoid losing an important piece of our canopy.
 There are now entire sections of Illinois, Ohio, and Michigan with no ash trees!

 What are the signs to look out for?